 Price low to high,

-The sorting options to display and the order of the options can be configured in the Settings tab in the Experience app.
+The default sorting options to display and the order of the options can be configured in the Default settings section of the Settings tab in the Experience app.
 It is highly recommended to keep

 Relevance as the default sort order for search.